tktracker/IntuneDocs/intune/protect/troubleshoot-scep-certificate-ndes-policy-module.md

 If this value doesn’t exist, restart the Intune Connector Service in services.msc, and then check whether the value appears in registry.
 If the value is still missing, it’s often because of network connectivity issues between the server that NDES and the Intune service.

-## NDES communication to the certificate authority
+## NDES passes the request to issue the certificate

 After a successful validation by the certificate registration point (the policy module), NDES passes the certificate request to the CA on behalf of the device.